yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/MCRC.rst

    f[x] = x^(64) + x^(4) + x^(3) + x + 1

-.. rubric:: Using MCRC engine from user space application
+.. rubric:: Using MCRC64 engine from user space application
-   :name: using-mcrc-engine-from-user-space-application
+   :name: using-mcrc64-engine-from-user-space-application

-In order to use MCRC driver from user space, AF_ALG is used.
+In order to use MCRC64 driver from user space, AF_ALG is used.
 AF_ALG is User-space interface for Crypto API.
 Each algorithm type will provide its own implementation that plugs into af_alg.
 They're keyed using a string such as "skcipher" or "hash".
-The filesystem which comes with the SDK comes built with the af_alg, algif_hash kernel modules and the TI driver which directly accesses the MCRC engine is built as kernel module.
+The filesystem which comes with the SDK comes built with the af_alg, algif_hash kernel modules and the TI driver which directly accesses the MCRC64 engine is built as kernel module.

-The following code is for user-space application to access mcrc engine
+The following code is for user-space application to access mcrc64 engine

 .. code-block:: c